-This is a change from the previous valuation, which assumed a flat assumption of RPI less 0.5% per annum.
+This is a change from the previous valuation, where the assumption was CPI plus 0.5% per annum.
 The change has led to a reduction in the funding target (all other things being equal).

-c) Pension increases
+b) Pension increases

 Since 2011 the consumer prices index (CPI), rather than RPI, has been the basis for increases to public sector pensions in deferment and in payment.
 Note that the basis of such increases is set by the Government, and is not under the control of the Fund or any employers.